|Open Mornings for August 2023 entry||

 Hutchesons’ launched its Annual Fund in 2002 and is an annual request to the whole Hutchesons’ community to invest in the school and support a number of important projects which would not be possible without their generous support.

-Unlike many other schools Hutchesons’ does not have an annual development levy built in addition to fees and the school relies wholly on the voluntary support of current parents, former pupils and friends of Hutchesons’.
+Unlike many other schools Hutchesons’ does not have an annual development levy in addition to fees and the school relies wholly on the voluntary support of current parents, former pupils and friends of Hutchesons’.

-This year their support was celebrated at the official opening of the school’s new Fitness and Cardio suite as their donations allowed us to offer our pupils the use of state-of-the-art gym equipment in a purpose built extension as part of our ‘Fitness for All’ strategy.
+In 2018 their support was celebrated at the official opening of the school’s new Fitness and Cardio suite as their donations allowed us to offer our pupils the use of state-of-the-art gym equipment in a purpose built extension as part of our ‘Fitness for All’ strategy.

 Many of our donors choose to support our Bursary Fund which allows Hutchesons’ to reach out to a greater number of bright youngsters in Glasgow and the West of Scotland and enable them to receive a Hutchesons’ education.